Pregnancy and Parenting

 What about internships, career rotations, and other off-campus elements of her program?

 Madison College must allow the student to continue participating in off-campus programs.
 For example, if her program provides opportunities to work in the field, Madison College cannot deny her participation based on her pregnancy.
 Madison College can require a doctor’s note for continued participation, if the school requires one for all students who have a medical condition that requires treatment by a doctor.
-If Madison College asks for a note, the instructors cannot second-guess her doctor’s decision.
+If Madison College asks for a note, instructors cannot second-guess her doctor’s decision.

 Can an instructor require a student to keep up with CourseWork while at home on maternity leave?